 3.5 Methods used by official statistics agencies

 Official statistics agencies (such as the US Census Bureau and the Australian Bureau of Statistics) are responsible for a large number of official economic and social time series.
 These agencies have developed their own decomposition procedures which are used for seasonal adjustment.
 Most of them use variants of the X-11 method, or the SEATS method, or a combination of the two.
 These methods are designed specifically to work with quarterly and monthly data, which are the most common series handled by official statistics agencies.
 They will not handle seasonality of other kinds, such as daily data, or hourly data, or weekly data.
 We will use the latest implementation of this group of methods known as “X-13ARIMA-SEATS.”
+For the methods discussed in this section, you will need to have installed the

 The X-11 method originated in the US Census Bureau and was further developed by Statistics Canada.
 It is based on classical decomposition, but includes many extra steps and features in order to overcome the drawbacks of classical decomposition that were discussed in the previous section.
 In particular, trend-cycle estimates are available for all observations including the end points, and the seasonal component is allowed to vary slowly over time.
 X-11 also handles trading day variation, holiday effects and the effects of known predictors.
 There are methods for both additive and multiplicative decomposition.
 The process is entirely automatic and tends to be highly robust to outliers and level shifts in the time series.
 The details of the X-11 method are described in Dagum & Bianconcini (2016).